If I Were Jack

-An Educational Resource about Teenage Men and Unintended Pregnancy
+An Educational Intervention about Teenage Men and Unintended Pregnancy

 If I Were Jack and Research Impact

-If I were Jack is a good example of the type of impact that research undertaken at the School of Nursing and Midwifery can have on the community because it engages with the needs of both policy makers and end users.
+If I were Jack is an excellent example of the type of impact that research undertaken at the School of Nursing and Midwifery can have on society because it engages with the needs of both policy makers and end users.

 Members of the If I Were Jack project team at the second stakeholders' meeting in September 2012